 - Advise them to prepare for unforeseen delays.
 When a covered loss occurs on a project, which then causes other unexpected expenses to crop up, clients without adequate coverage can be left to pay for it out of pocket.
 Builders risk policies can provide protection for exposures like soft costs (out-of-pocket expenses like additional tax or insurance payments, interest on construction loans, and more) and business income/extra expense that may arise because of a covered loss.

 - Discuss the possibility of changes during construction.
 A popular endorsement for home renovations is coverage for change orders that increase the value of the project but are not reported in a timely manner.
 Homeowners often change their minds about the materials to be used in their renovated home, so builders risk insurance can be structured so that the project is covered in the event of a loss, even if the homeowner decided to upgrade materials after construction had already begun.

 When selecting a builders risk policy, a homeowner can find peace of mind knowing claims against the homeowners policy will be minimized should a loss occur during remodeling.
 A residential remodeling builders risk policy can also provide term extensions and renewals, the ability to include or exclude the existing structure during remodeling, and the option to expand coverage limits should change orders cause the project value to increase during the course of construction.

-Simply by asking your existing clients whether they’re planning any renovations in 2017, you can uncover insurable needs and new revenue opportunities.
-When you explain the benefits that residential builders risk insurance provides for home remodeling, you’ll have the chance to grow your book of business and help your clients secure valuable coverage in the process.
+Simply by asking your existing clients whether they’re planning any renovations, you can uncover insurable needs and new revenue opportunities.
+When you explain the benefits that home remodeling insurance provides, you’ll have the chance to grow your book of business and help your clients secure valuable coverage in the process.